matteosaponati/matteosaponati.github.io/_pages/research.md

 a non-comprehensive list of my <a href="https://matteosaponati.github.io/publications/" target="_blank">scientific publications</a>\
 \
 PhD thesis (Neurophysics, Radboud University, The Netherlands)\
-\
-"A study of synaptic plasticity and predictive processes in biological and artificial neural networks "\
+*"A study of synaptic plasticity and predictive processes in biological and artificial neural networks"*\
 [let me finish first :) ]
 \
 \
-Master thesis (Physics, University of Pisa, Italy)
+Master thesis (Physics, University of Pisa, Italy)\
-\
-\
-"Neural oscillations and information transmission in a thalamocortical network model"\
+*"Neural oscillations and information transmission in a thalamocortical network model"*\
 [ <a href="https://etd.adm.unipi.it/t/etd-09262018-152801/" target="_blank">link</a> | <a href="https://etd.adm.unipi.it/theses/available/etd-09262018-152801/unrestricted/Saponati_Matteo_tesi.pdf" target="_blank">download</a> ]